 It took me nearly 68 years to determine I could actually hunt in South Africa.
 And it didn’t require being a millionaire to make it happen.
 I took eight trophies and was treated like a king.
 All this for less than a guided Montana Elk Hunt a far lower percentage of taking just one trophy class bull.

 Don’t get me wrong.
 I will never stop chasing the great Wapiti in my home state.
 I have 400+ bulls hanging on my wall; however, South Africa is the answer when it all comes down to the hunt of a lifetime.

-I was accompanied by my wife Wendy, my son Daniel, and my daughter-in-law Jodi.
 Covid delayed our hunt by a year.
+My wife Wendy, my son Daniel, and my daughter-in-law Jodi accompanied me.
 We departed Billings, Montana, on March 29, 2021.
 Our flight took us to Denver; then, after 11 hours, to Frankfurt, Germany.
-Followed by a 13-hour layover, then on to Johannesburg for a 10+ hour flight, followed by a 4-hour layover in Joberg, then a short 1½ hour flight to Port, Elizabeth.
+Followed by a 13-hour layover, then on to Johannesburg for a 10+ hour flight, then a 4-hour layover in Joberg, then a short 1½ hour flight to Port, Elizabeth.
 Nick Bowker met at the airport himself, in his Land Cruiser.
 I need to own one someday.

 Arrival in South Africa

 Following a 90-minute drive to OliveFountain Farm, we were met by Ben, another PH.
 As well as Nick’s wife Elizabeth and their twin daughters.
 They were on holiday from school and were an absolute delight.
 I also hired a videographer company with Nick’s recommendation.
 Igala Productions was very cost-effective and assisted in spotting game that I had trouble locating even with binoculars.
 Igala provided their regular video expert plus a trainee for only $2,600.